zalavariandris/lighttrace3/README.md

   - [x] fix SVGRaytracer interacting with a rectangle.
   - [x] support dispersion in svg-raytracer?
   - [ ] support colored lines
   - [ ] Since SVG raytracing uses random numbers, its flickering.
         Add a uniform random number to diffuse sampling, or a random number with seed.

 - WebGL raytracer
   - [x] rasterize bias: fix ray energy uniform in all direction
   - [x] fix convex lens rayrtacing in webgl raytracer
   - [x] lens intersect outside of diemeter, when edge thickness is greater then zero
   - [x] HOW TO REPRESENT No HitInfo and No Intersection SPAN? eg.: valid field, or tNear> tFar.
-The later could be automatic in several situation, but less readable.: IsValidSpan function chacks if tNear is greater than tFar
+        The later could be automatic in several situation, but less readable.
+        Solution: IsValidSpan function chacks if tNear is greater than tFar
   - [x] random rays seem to be on the same place.
-Review generating random numbers. random numbers generater was ok.
+        Review generating random numbers.
+        random numbers generater was ok.
 The blackbody sampling returned discreet
   - [x] distrubute lightSamples among all lights (based on intensity)
   - [x] review data texture types. all fbo attachment must have the same format (bitsize).
   - [x] review postprocessing. e.g.: support multiple colorspaces. refactor tonemapping, exposure and accumulate
-  - [ ] physically accurate wavelength to color wavelength->XYZ->linearRGB->sRGB
+  - [x] physically accurate wavelength to color wavelength->XYZ->linearRGB->sRGB currently usind a datatable from tantalum (https://benedikt-bitterli.me/tantalum/tantalum.html)
   - [ ] refactor glviewport to map entities to its internal data (eg initialrays array, transformArray, shapes Array materialsArray...)
+  - [ ] compile shader parts seperatelly, and attach them. eg intersection, CSG etc.
+  - [ ] make Signed Distance Field from CSG and raytrace that map.
   - [ ] check if GLRaytracer leaks memory?
   - [x] fix accumulate makes final intensity stronger